 Examinations are regularly scheduled and required.
-Students are evaluated on the basis of their performance of assignments as well as achievements on written, oral, and practical examinations.
+Students are evaluated on the basis of their performance of assignments as well as achievements on examinations.
 The results of examinations and reports concerning attendance, conduct and potential professional attributes are considered by COB-SPC in the process of determining eligibility for promotion and graduation.